-Looking for a no-fail playdough recipe to keep the kiddos busy?
+Looking for a no-fail playdough or play-doh recipe to keep the kiddos busy?
 We have an easy cheap non -toxic play-doh recipe video

 This homemade no-cook playdough recipe is simple, quick and makes a fun activity to do with your kids.
 Playing with playdough is a great sensory activity for kids, and older kids will enjoy making it with you, too.
 This recipe doesn’t require any cooking and uses ingredients you are likely to have in your kitchen already.
 It delivers soft playdough that kids will enjoy playing with for hours.
 If your batch comes up too sticky, just add more flour and remember to knead well before letting your kids play with it – that’s what takes the stickiness out!

 Once you have your coloured playdough you can get creative!
 We love adding different scents to make the sensory experience even more fun.
 Favourites are pineapple essence, strawberry essence and lemon (add just a drop or two), or you could even try cinnamon powder and, dare we say, glitter!

 Read more: Looking for more arts and crafts?
 Try out our Slime recipe here.